 High-Intensity Running Workouts for Weight Loss

-Our program (schedule below) features an eight-day workout cycle that includes three different types of high-intensity runs and one low-intensity run/walk.
+Our program (schedule above) features an eight-day workout cycle that includes three different types of high-intensity runs and one low-intensity run/walk.

 Strength Training for Runners